 Unless otherwise required, the Commission and the Departments may, but are not required to, redact "information, including personal identifying information where, on the facts of the particular case, the public interest served by non-disclosure clearly outweighs the public interest served by disclosure."
 Cal.
-Penal Code § 832.7(b)(7).
+Penal Code § 832.7(b)(76).

-- 1. Do not base redactions on whether the information was admitted into evidence during Commission or administrative hearing proceedings. - 2.
-Gruesome photos or exposed body parts may be redacted under this provision.
+- 1. Do not base redactions upon whether the information was admitted into evidence during Commission or administrative hearing proceedings. - 2.
+Redact gGruesome photos or exposed body parts may be redacted under this provision.

-D. SB 1421 Exception from Release
+D. S.B.
+1421 Exception from Release

-The Commission and the Departments must not release a record of a civilian complaint, or the investigation, findings, or disposition of that complaint if the the Commission or Departments determine that "the complaint is frivolous, as defined in Section 128.5 of the Code of Civil Procedure, or if the complaint is unfounded."
+Under S.B.
+1421, Tthe Commission and the Departments must not release a record of a civilian complaint, or the investigation, findings, or disposition of that complaint if the the Commission or Ddepartments determines that "the complaint is frivolous, as defined in Section 128.5 of the Code of Civil Procedure, or if the complaint is unfounded."
 Cal.
-Penal Code § 832.7(b)(1)(9).
+Penal Code § 832.7(b)(1)(98).